celuma/celuma-backend/API_ENDPOINTS.md

 - Username is optional but must be unique if provided
 - Password must meet security requirements
 - Role must be one of: `admin`, `pathologist`, `lab_tech`, `assistant`, `billing`, `viewer`
+- `branch_ids` is optional.
+If provided, user is assigned to these branches.
+- If role is `admin`, `branch_ids` are ignored as admins have implicit access to all branches.

 ### PUT /api/v1/users/{user_id}
 **Update a user (Admin only)**